yangcas/yangcas1.github.io/_pages/cv.md

 ### PAMT: Phase-based Acoustic Motion Tracking in Multipath Fading Environments (INFOCOM'19)

-We propose and implement a fine-grained and low cost acoustic mobile interaction method called *PAMT*,  which allows mobile users to interact with computer by using gesture interface in practical indoor environments.
+We propose and implement a fine-grained and low cost acoustic mobile interaction method called PAMT,  which allows mobile users to interact with computer by using gesture interface in practical indoor environments.
-In this project, we first propose a phase based acoustic ranging method, which could measure accurate moving distance based on the phase change of received signals.
+In this project, we first propose a phase based acoustic ranging method, which could measure accurate moving distance of mobile devices based on the phase change of received signals.
 However, in practical indoor environments, it's challenging to obtain accurate moving distance change based on the phase change due to the attenuation and reflection of acoustic signals.
-In order to address this challenging,  a new parameter called *Multipath* *Effect* *Ratio* *(MER)* is proposed to estimate and mitigate the effects of multipath fading on received signals at different frequencies, as shown in Fig.4.
+In order to address this challenging,  a new parameter called Multipath Effect Ratio (MER) is proposed to estimate and mitigate the effects of multipath fading on received signals at different frequencies, as shown in Fig.4.
-*MER*  is calculated based on a "constellation" like diagram which is different from the constellation diagram in wireless communication systems, since the base band signals in our diagram is the phase change caused by device movements.
+MER is calculated based on a "constellation" like diagram which is different from the traditional constellation diagram in wireless systems.
 Traditional constellation diagram focuses on the information in the base band signals demodulated from carrier signals.
-In contract, in our diagram, we use the feature extracted from the carrier signals to calculate *MER*, which can indicate the quality of received base band signals demodulated from carrier signals at different frequencies in real-time.
+In contract, the carrier signals are shown in our diagram.
+We use the feature extracted from the carrier signals to calculate MER,  which can indicate the quality of received base band signals (phase change caused by movements) demodulated from carrier signals at different frequencies in real-time.
-Based on *MER*, *PAMT* is developed to calculate the moving distance based on the phase change of acoustic signals, and track corresponding motion by using multiple speakers.
+Based on MER, PAMT is developed to track mobile device's motion by using multiple speakers.
 A prototype system of motion tracking is implemented on a standard Android smart phone.
 Experiment results show the measurement errors are less than 2 mm and 4 mm in one-dimensional and two-dimensional scenarios, respectively.